StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 - Teachers explain and expound upon the meaning of the Word of God.
 - Stewards manage and organize the resources necessary to support the teaching of the Word of God.

 Failing to appreciate this point largely turns pastors into masters of ceremonies rather than teachers and explainers of the Bible, which is the whole point of their office in the Body of Christ.
-Each of the various facets of the office relate to the Word of God in a slightly different way, but they all relate to it.
+Each of the various facets of the office relate to the Word of God in a slightly different way, *but they all relate to it*.

 ### Individuals can mix and match responsibilities in practice